UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Clusters/Young.md

     [signed up for a CASTEP license](https://www.castep.org/get_castep).
     Send us an acceptance email, or we can ask them to verify you have a license.
-You will then be added to the reserved application group `lgcastep`.
+You will then be added to the reserved application group `ag-archpc-castep`.
 If you are a member of UKCP you are already covered by a license and just need to tell us when you request access.
   - **CRYSTAL**: You/your group leader need to have signed up for an Academic license.
 Crystal Solutions will send an email saying an account has been upgraded to "Academic UK" - forward that to us along with confirmation from the group leader that you should be in their group.
-You will be added to the `legcryst` group.
+You will be added to the `ag-archpc-crystal` group.
   - **DL\_POLY**: has individual licenses for specific versions.
     [Sign up at DL\_POLY's website](https://www.ccp5.ac.uk/dl_poly/)
     and send us the acceptance email they give you.
-We will add you to the appropriate version's reserved application group, eg `lgdlp408`.
+We will add you to the appropriate version's reserved application group, eg `ag-archpc-dlpoly408`.
   - **Gaussian**: not currently accessible for non-UCL institutions.
 UCL having a site license and another institute having a site license does not allow users from the other institute to run Gaussian on